LMBDA-design/PSAMIL/README.md

 -------------
 ## UPDATE 20251111:
 According to recent theory, the explanation needs to be reviewed.
+Theory shows that these pooling methods are performance-equivalent or share the same threshold on specified data.
+1. The visualization on Camelyon16 of DSMIL we made in paper was by attention scores, so there is no thresholding operation and the visualization is pretty messy with some uncertain instance inference(colored with dark red).
+This may be solved by appropriate threshold.
-Theory shows that these pooling methods are performance-equivalent on specified data.
-The degradations we previously observed across different pooling schemes may only be viewed as incidental fluctuations in the training curves, given the small number of runs: all pooling variants, including probabilistic attention, exhibited similar behavior—namely, a lack of effective discriminative power in our observation. **The reason the prob align term appears to eliminate this phenomenon may simply be that it accelerates and corrects training, allowing the optimal performance to be reached much earlier.**
+2. The degradations we previously observed across different pooling schemes may not exclude incidental fluctuations in the training curves, given the small number of runs: all pooling variants, including probabilistic attention, exhibited similar behavior—namely, a lack of effective discriminative power in our observation. **The reason the prob align term appears to eliminate this phenomenon may simply be that it accelerates and corrects training, allowing the optimal performance to be reached much earlier.**

 ## Public Dataset Experiments